 Now separate to the main Facebook mobile app, Facebook Messenger has some subtle differences to WhatsApp Business despite both being owned by the same parent.
 Facebook Messages tend to be closer to email than WhatsApp’s real time chats.
 With a more social aspect than WhatsApp, there’s also a high proportion of bots, with hundreds of thousands of companies using AI to answer common questions and kick off conversations.

 By enabling Instagram Messaging, businesses are able to provide 1-on-1 customer care and have personalized conversations with consumers that reach out to them via their Instagram Business Profile, Stories or Shop.
 With over 1 billion active Instagram users, Instagram Messaging provides businesses a great opportunity to provide customer care and drive sales.

-Apple Business Chat adds value to your omnichannel messaging strategy.
+Apple Messages for Business adds value to your omnichannel messaging strategy.
 How?
 It’s threefold: the profile of the Apple user, the way it integrates other Apple apps, and its rich features and entry points.
 Its advantages include higher-value conversations with higher-value customers.
-In Apple Business Chat, all conversations are started by the customer, reaching out to your business.
+In Apple Messages for Business, all conversations are started by the customer, reaching out to your business.
 And once they do, Business Chat users are at an advantage: fewer websites offer it as an option, funneling more customers into your space if you offer it.